saranyabot/todo-app/README.md

 ## How to Run the App
-Recommended : Open three terminals in Visual studio code using Split Terminals so that visually can see backend, frontend is up and running, cypress test can be run in last terminal.
+Recommended :  Open three split terminals in Visual Studio Code to clearly monitor and manage each part of the application:
+First terminal – Start the backend server
+Second terminal – Launch the frontend React app
+Third terminal – Run the Cypress test runner
+This setup helps ensure all components are running and visible simultaneously.

 ### Start Backend - Terminal 1
 cd backend
 npm install